OpenNebula/docs/source/user/virtual_machine_setup/windows_context.rst

 This guide describes the standard process of provisioning and contextualizing a Windows guest.

 .. note:: This guide has been tested for Windows 2008 R2, however it should work with Windows systems >= Windows 7.
+This guide applies to Windows guests running on KVM/XEN hypervisors.

 Provisioning
 ============